 Vt.
 LBR 3015-4.
 Additional, Separate, Proposed Orders Required for Embedded Motions in Chapter 13.

-A party who files an embedded motion must also file a proposed order granting that relief pursuant to Vt.
+A party who files an embedded motion must also file a proposed order granting that relief under Vt.
 LBR 3015-1(b)(2).
 The proposed order must make specific reference to the page and part of the plan where the relief was sought.

 Vt.
 LBR 3015-5.
 Confirmation Orders in Chapter 13.

-Confirmation orders shall set forth the terms of the plan approved at the confirmation hearing, and may include minor adjustments and additions provided all affected parties consent to them.
-Orders confirming sale plans must identify the property to be sold (i.e., the physical address for real property, a vehicle identification number for a vehicle) and the deadline for completing the sale.
+Confirmation orders shall set forth the terms of the plan approved at the confirmation hearing and may include minor adjustments and additions provided all affected parties consent to them.
+Orders confirming sale plans must identify the property to be sold (i.e., the physical address for real property, a vehicle identification number for a vehicle) and the deadline for completing the sale(s).

 Vt.
 LBR 3015-6.
 Conduit Mortgage Payment Plans in Chapter 13.